 - Preheat a water bath using an immersion circulator to your desired temperature.150 degrees F for firm and juicy legs.155 degrees F for juicy, mostly tender legs.165 degrees F for juicy, completely tender legs or fall off the bone legs (time varies for each result).

-- Season the legs with salt and pepper or your favorite seasoning blend, or marinate for at least 3 hours prior to sous viding.
+- Season the legs with kosher salt and freshly cracked black pepper or your favorite seasoning blend, or marinate for at least 3 hours prior to sous viding.

 - Add the drumsticks to a vacuum seal bag and remove the air, or use another air removal method.